Nodefusion/NodefusionPortal.UserManual/README/Organizations/Cases/Case-Create.md

  - Preferred way of communication with Nodefusion Support.
 Available options are email or phone.
  - Consent for the calls regarding the case to be recorded.

-### Category specific fields
+### Subject specific fields

-The number of fields in the category part can change depending on the chosen category.
+The number of fields in the subject category part can change depending on the chosen subject.

 When you choose a category, the form will display additional fields that will help you better define your case.